 Lay it out

 Get your workout clothes ready.
 The hardest thing to do when you’re still half asleep in the morning is to decide which leggings and tank top you want to wear.
 Fix this by getting your gym bag ready or lay your clothes out before you go to bed so you don’t have to think about how to match or which shoes you need.

-Just like your clothes, food will be the last thing you want to worry about at 5 a.m. before a run or gym session.
-Making your smoothie or protein shake the night before and simply keeping it in the fridge until you need it is a simple fix.
-It won’t save you a huge amount of time, but will help you focus on your mental game by limiting your multitasking before you’re fully awake.
+Make your food the night before.
+Just like your clothes, food will be the last thing you want to worry about at 5 A.M. before a run or workout session.
+Making your smoothie or protein shake the night before and simply keeping it in the fridge until you need it is a simple fix that won’t save you a lot of time, but will help you focus on your mental game by limiting your multitasking before you’re fully awake.

-4. Set multiple alarms
+Set multiple alarms

 Most of us already do this, but it will also be helpful for getting you up in the morning.
 Setting one alarm 15-30 minutes before you need to get up can actually trick you into feeling more rested.
-At 4:30 when you first hear that alarm, you’ll want to go back to sleep… and most likely you will!
+At 4:30 when you first hear that alarm you’ll want to go back to sleep… and you will!
 Then you’ll wake up at 5 feeling like its 5:30 (especially if you didn’t check the time when the first alarm went off).
 The only thing to keep in mind here is not to shrug off the second alarm for more sleep.

-It might sound too easy, but physically having to get up to turn off your loud alarm will make it way easier to get up early for a workout instead of setting the snooze.
+Put your alarm on the other side of the room.
+It might sound too easy, but physically having to get up to turn off your loud alarm will make it way easier to start your routine instead of setting the snooze.